arcana-lab/noelleGym/README.md

 ## Artifact

 This artifact generates three sets of results.
-Adding or not SPEC CPU2017 to each set of results is optional (see the section "Experiments and results" for more details).
+Adding SPEC CPU2017 to each set of results is optional (see the section "Experiments and results" for more details).
 - MINIMAL: Data that supports the version of the paper that was submitted in September excluding the few benchmarks from SPEC CPU2017 that requires several days each (6 days when SPEC CPU2017 is included while excluding the five benchmarks mentioned, 2 days otherwise).
 - SUBMISSION: Data about the few benchmarks from SPEC CPU2017 that requires several days each (extra 12 days).
 - FINAL: New results that were not included in the submitted version of the paper, but will be added to the final version of the paper (extra 5 days).